aryman007/Image-Captioning/README.md

 - [5.
 References](#5-references)

 ## 1. Introduction

-This repository hosts the course project for the "LT2326: Machine learning for statistical NLP" Course.
 I used a transformer-based model to generate a caption for images in this project.
 This task is known as the Image Captioning task.

 The document will first show how to run the code; then, it will discuss the model, its hyperparameters, loss, and performance metrics.
 At the end of this document, I will discuss the model performance.

-This project is based on CPTR [[1]](#1) with some modifications as discussed below.
-The project uses PyTorch as a deep learning framework.
+This project uses PyTorch as a deep learning framework.

 ## 2. Run